vcc-csc212/sp21-archive/_docs/labs/lab-05/lab-05.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this deep dive is to provide a better understanding of debuggers and to give you experience with problem solving and translating that into code.
+The goal of this lab is to provide a better understanding of debuggers and to give you experience with problem solving and translating that into code.

 > This will **help you be able to start DDs on your own without feeling overwhelmed**.
 This type of **problem-solving takes practice** and that’s the whole point of this lab— to give you practice and help you **become a better problem-solver and computer scientist**.